The First Step to Becoming a Doula

 • A woman in a hospital bed with a barrier over her chest, holding a newborn baby, surrounded by four smiling adults, including her partner, her mother, and two other women, in a hospital room.

-Uniquely designed for those beginning their journey in birth work, this comprehensive doula certification program includes everything offered in a traditional doula training plus two powerful additions: the science and practice of Hypnobirthing, and the deeply transformative work of Prenatal Bonding.
+Our comprehensive Birth With Ease® doula certification program includes everything offered in a traditional doula training plus three powerful additions: the science and practice of Hypnobirthing, the deeply transformative work of Prenatal Bonding, and mentorship.

-Together, these elements equip new doulas with not only the practical skills to support families through pregnancy, birth, and postpartum, but also the tools to nurture emotional connection and calm, confident birthing experiences. with compassion and confidence.
+Together, these elements equip new doulas with not only the practical skills to support families through pregnancy and birth but also the tools to nurture emotional connection and calm, confident birthing experiences. with compassion and confidence.

 • A pregnant woman sitting on the floor and holding her belly with both hands, wearing glasses and a white t-shirt with 'MAMA' written on it.
 She is sitting in front of a black crib with a patterned mattress.

-The Postpartum Doula Certification Workshop is designed for those beginning their journey in postpartum care and support.
+The Birth With Ease® Postpartum Doula Certification Workshop is designed for those beginning their journey in postpartum care and support.
 This training goes beyond the basics of traditional postpartum doula education by weaving in our unique philosophy of whole-family wellness.

 • Six doulas standing inside a room with large windows and potted plants, holding certificates of attendance and smiling at the camera.